rust-lang/rust/src/doc/reference.md

 # Memory model

 A Rust program's memory consists of a static set of *items* and a *heap*.
-Immutable portions of the heap may be shared between threads, mutable portions may not.
+Immutable portions of the heap may be safely shared between threads, mutable portions may not be safely shared, but several mechanisms for effectively-safe sharing of mutable values, built on unsafe code but enforcing a safe locking discipline, exist in the standard library.

-Allocations in the stack consist of *slots*, and allocations in the heap consist of *boxes*.
+Allocations in the stack consist of *variables*, and allocations in the heap consist of *boxes*.

 ### Memory allocation and lifetime